eserlxl/lightXDE/README.md

 ### System Integration
 - **Polkit & PAM:** The installer configures Polkit rules for passwordless actions (for `wheel` group) and patches PAM for KWallet (Plasma) or GNOME Keyring (GNOME) auto-unlock.
-- **GPG Agent Integration**: Seamlessly integrates `gpg-agent` with KWallet for secure, passwordless GPG and SSH operations.
+- **GPG Agent Integration**: Seamlessly integrates `gpg-agent` with KWallet (for Plasma) or GNOME Keyring (for other DEs) for secure, passwordless GPG and SSH operations.
 - **Documentation:** See the `docs/` directory for technical details on KWallet auto-unlock, Polkit integration, and autologin setup.

 ### Summary Table